 Opening hours: Open 7 days a week from 10.00 to 18.30

-Special opening hours: Tuesday and Saturday from 10.00 to 00.30 (in summer these opening hours are also valid on Wednesdays)
+Special opening hours: Tuesday and Saturday from 19.00 to 01.00 (in summer (15 July to 15 September) these opening hours are also valid on Wednesdays)

 Recommended hours: Early from 10.00 to 11.00 or in the afternoon from 15.00 on.
 Your visit will be much more relaxed at these times.
 This Manrique masterpiece is thus taken in with greater serenity.